Comprehensive megafauna guide (2024)

 Attacks

-• For its first phase 1 attack, Bubblegum spawns slaughterlings, potentially teleporting as he does so.
+• For its first phase 1 attack, Bubblegum spawns slaughterlings, potentially teleporting to blood at the same time.
 Instead of fighting them, simply run away so they are off-screen, and they will not pursue you.
 Wait for Bubblegum to approach you and then continue the fight.
-If you trigger the slaughterlings, melee them as they die in 1 hit.
+If you trigger the slaughterlings, a single hit destroys them, making them prone to cleaving saw, spammy PKA and hiero.
 Generally avoid actually dealing with this attack and always try to just avoid it by stepping back.

 • For its second phase 1 attack, Bubblegum will mark your location, then dash towards it.
 It repeats this three times.
-You can easily hit gum during this attack if you aren’t in a tight situation.
+As of a recent update, its indicator is one off, and it dashes a single square further in its chosen direction.
+Gum can be hit during this attack, and there is an opening after the third charge.

-• For its first phase 2 attack, Bubblegum will spawn three clones around you, then all of them move towards the marked location in the center.
+• For its first phase 2 attack, Bubblegum will spawn three clones around you while it also teleports, then all of them move towards the marked location in the center.
 Bubblegum will repeat this attack a few times.
 Simply move to a direction not occupied by a clone.
+Just moving diagonally all the time is enough in a big area.
 If you are in a single-tile tunnel, this attack might be undodgable.
-Don’t trap yourself.
+Bubblegum always performs a regular triple charge after this attack.

 • For its second phase 2 attack, Bubblegum will spawn a lot of clones in a large circle around you, then they all move towards the center.
 This is basically a quick time event and requires a quick and precise dodge to an unoccupied space that isn’t in a clone’s path.

 • For its third phase 2 attack, Bubblegum performs its regular charge while some clones perform their own, with their own paths, usually from the sides.
 Simply run away from the marked areas towards a space with no clones in it.
+There is enough time to fully avoid all marked areas and all hallucinations if you keep moving.
 You can still hit gum easily during this attack if you are focused enough.

 • Bubblegum’s first universal mechanic is becoming enraged.
-While enraged Bubblegum chases after you instead of retreating between attacks, moves faster, and takes no damage.
+While enraged Bubblegum chases after you instead of retreating between attacks, moves faster, and takes no damage from ranged hits.
 All you have to do is keep your distance when this happens.
-He can be enraged during regular attacks, in which case it simply makes him invincible and doesn’t otherwise change them.
+He can be enraged during regular attacks, in which case it simply makes him invincible to ranged and doesn’t otherwise change them.

 • Bubblegum’s second universal mechanic periodically tries to attack anyone standing on blood remotely.
 If you keep moving, this attack will always miss you.
 This means that if you are fighting gum in one set location instead of running through lavaland, you will also have to add constant movement to your strategy.